Inverse Optimization of Convex Risk Functions: Forward and Inverse Problem of Risk Minimization

-We begin by formalizing the notation for the forward problem of risk minimization and then proceed to the generic formulation of the inverse problem.
-Necessary background about convex risk functions will be provided throughout the formulation of the inverse problem.
+We begin by formalizing the forward problem of risk minimization and characterizing the problem using the theory of convex risk functions.
+We then proceed to the formulation of the inverse problem.